getnexusapp/docs/features.md

 ### Version History

 Nexus automatically snapshots a note roughly once a minute while you're actively editing it, but only when something actually changed since the last snapshot — so idle time or unchanged saves don't bloat history.
-Up to 250 versions are kept per note, oldest pruned first.
 Open **Version History** from any note's header to browse past versions and restore one; restoring first snapshots your current content too, so a restore is never a one-way trip.

 ### Trash